19emtuck/hg_delivery/README.rst

   - add additional task when updating a repository (*usefull for flushing the cache* or *for gracefull apache*)

   - responsive design (thanks to bootstrap)

+  - a scheduler is available to close ssh pool connection if none are used, it leaves clean connections, *thx to pyramid-scheduler*

+  - a diff viewer or merge style *thx to mergely*

 Made for what ?
 ---------------